top of page

 Bridgewater Basketball

-The Bears compete in Division III’s MASCAC Conference, consisting of teams from around the state of Massachusetts.
-The Bears men’s basketball teams have qualified for the NCAA D-3 Tournament seven times, reaching the sweet sixteen in 2009.
-The women’s team has qualified for the NCAA tournament nine times.
+Basketball teams have represented Bridgewater State since 1905.
+Today, the Bears compete in Division III’s MASCAC Conference, consisting of teams from around the state of Massachusetts.
+The Bears men’s basketball teams have qualified for the NCAA D-3 Tournament eight times, reaching the sweet sixteen in 2009.
+The women’s team has qualified for the NCAA tournament twelve times.

 Food & Beverage 2